• Skip to main content

 Oat milk hot cocoa in a small white cup with marshmallows on top.

-There's no better way to warm up on a cold day than with a cup of hot chocolate.
+There's no better way to warm up on a cold day than with a big mug of hot chocolate.
 There are many different types but oat milk hot chocolate may become your new favourite.

 Why?
 Because when you make hot chocolate with oat milk, it turns out creamier since oat milk is naturally creamier than other plant-based milk.
-It's a perfect choice.
+It's the perfect choice if you prefer creamy hot chocolate.
 It will also save you money since there's no longer a need to get it from Starbucks, you can now make your own at home!

-Once you make it, enjoy it with chocolate chip cookies, an oatmeal muffin, or a chocolate cupcake to make snack time even more delicious.
+Once you make this cream hot cocoa recipe, enjoy it with chocolate chip cookies, an oatmeal muffin, or a chocolate cupcake to make snack time even more delicious.

 Ingredients You'll Need